USB, Thunderbolt?

 NAS devices are very trendy these days; many people find the convenience of a wireless backup to be alluring.
 Based on user feedback, however, we discourage people from relying on NAS devices for their primary backup for several reasons:

-• Write performance to a NAS device is typically, at best, comparable to writing to a USB 2.0 HDD
+- Write performance to a NAS device is typically, at best, comparable to writing to a USB 2.0 HDD

-• Performance of a NAS accessed via WiFi can be 10-100 times slower than the average locally-attached hard drive
+- The performance of a NAS accessed via WiFi can be 10-100 times slower than the average locally-attached hard drive

-• WiFi backups are only as reliable as the network connection and macOS's network filesystem client
+- WiFi backups are only as reliable as the network connection and macOS's network filesystem client.

-• Filesystem transactions on a network filesystem incur a lot more overhead than filesystem transactions on a locally-attached filesystem, leading to very long backup windows when your data set has lots of files (e.g. > 250K files)
+- Filesystem transactions on a network filesystem incur a lot more overhead than filesystem transactions on a locally-attached filesystem, leading to very long backup windows when your data set has lots of files (e.g. > 250K files)

-• Disk image files can eventually become corrupted if frequent network connectivity loss occurs while they are mounted, or when free space on the underlying NAS volume becomes constrained.
+- Disk image files can eventually become corrupted if frequent network connectivity loss occurs while they are mounted or when free space on the underlying NAS volume becomes constrained.
 If you've seen a recommendation from Time Machine to delete and recreate the backup on a network volume, that's the same underlying issue, and we'd make the same suggestion if the disk image can't be mounted.

 NAS devices that we specifically do not recommend